brorbw/silly-guides/setup-unreal-engine-source-build.md

 # Quixel not working with source build on macOS

-A commit results in a segfault and should be removed
+A commit results in a segfault and should be removed https://github.com/EpicGames/UnrealEngine/commit/28baa676467d1c86c03e657f043262904358e815
 ```sh
 git show 28baa676467d1c86c03e657f043262904358e815
 ```

 Building the source engine skips building a backend daemon for the bridge.
 So the following needs to be copied from a real engine release.
+(The current build does include)
 ```sh
 cp -r /Users/Shared/Epic Games/UE_<version>/Engine/Plugins/Bridge/ThirdParty/Mac/node-bifrost.app\
       ~/UnrealEngine/Engine/Plugins/Bridge/ThirdParty/Mac/node-bifrost.app